dedis/cothority/README.md

 ### Configuring the Cothority Server

-To configure your conode you need to *open two consecutive ports* (e.g., xxx and yyy) on your machine, then execute
+To configure your conode you need to *open two consecutive ports* (e.g., 6879 and 6880) on your machine, then execute

 ```
 $ ./cothorityd setup